jrochkind/attr_json/README.md

 Why might you want this?

+* You have complicated data, which you want to access in object-oriented fashion, but want to avoid very complicated normalized rdbms schema -- and are willing to trade the powerful complex querying support normalized rdbms schema gives you.

 * Single-Table Inheritance, and sub-classes have a few unique data fields, you don't want to make columns for them all that don't apply to all.